7th Battalion Worcestershire Regiment - 1915

 The expansion of the British forces in France had by that date warranted their sub-division into three separate "Armies", and it had been decided that the new Third Army should be formed in a part of the battle-front which as yet was unfamiliar to the British troops—the open country of Picardy about the River Somme.
 The 48th Division was to be one of the constituent units of the new Third Army and was ordered to move forthwith to the new area.
 As a result orders came for the 144th Brigade to return to Burbure as preliminary to the move south, and consequently on the night of 16th/17th July 1915 all four battalions of 144th Brigade marched back in their tracks to their former billets.
 The march was long and trying, along bad roads under heavy rain, but the 1/7th Worcestershire were able to record that in all the seventeen miles no man fell out.
 After two days in billets at Burbure the 1/7th and 1/8th Worcestershire marched to Lillers Station early on the 19th July 1915 and entrained to join the VIIth Corps in the area north of the River Somme.

 The railway journey of the two Territorial Battalions of the Regiment from the Flanders front came to an end late on July 19th.
 The two Battalions detrained (7th Battalion 4 p.m., 8th Battalion 8.30 p.m.) at Mondicourt and marched to billets near Authie.
 On the following day (July 20th) both Battalions moved forward and went into bivouac in the Bois de Warnimont (That period in the Bois de Warnimont was most uncomfortable, under very heavy rain, from which the troops had no shelter except such as they could construct from the brushwood.
-Many were invalided, and Captain A. G. Rollason died on July 30th from the effects of the exposure).
+Many were invalided, and Captain A. G. Rollason died on July 30th from the effects of the exposure and appendicitis).
 There the 144th Brigade lay in Divisional Reserve for a week, while the other two brigades of their Division took over the front line (from the French 21st Division).
 Then on July 30th the 144th Brigade moved forward in its turn and all four of its battalions went into the line; each battalion being disposed in depth.
 The 1/7th and 1/8th Worcestershire were now lying side by side, together holding the left half of the Brigade front.

 Thus they remained until the 7th August 1915 when the 144th Brigade was relieved and moved back into Reserve, the 1/7th Battalion being billeted in St. Leger and the 1/8th Battalion in Bayencourt.
 In that area, varied by shifts to billets in the neighbouring villages of Courcelles, Souastre and Bus the two Battalions remained throughout the Autumn.